shinado/shinado.github.io/_posts/2016-06-13-Week-1-Wednesday.markdown

         abortOnError false
     }

 I've been using debug variant ever since but I got a problem as I switched to Android 2.1.4.
 The problem and the very solution, which turns me into using release variant is [here](http://nanashi07.blogspot.my/2016/04/problem-on-result-of-dexfileentries.html).
+For more infomation about instant run, check this official post [here](https://developer.android.com/studio/run/index.html#instant-run)